ColorCookie-dev/porsmo/README.md

 - Alarm (works like timer, but accepts absolute time rather than a period of time)
 - Stopwatch
 - Server and GUI client or inbuilt gui

-# Known Regressions in the Current Version
-- [ ] alert sound not playing when timer ends